 The combination of smashed and whole beans (with a little crunchy chickpea action for good measure) keeps the texture on point, making this healthy taco filling a perfect substitute for meat!
 I seriously wanted to do a little touchdown taco dance after each bite, and already cannot wait to make them again!

 So… what are you waiting for?
-Live every day like it’s Taco Tuesday with these tasty triple bean tacos!
+Live every day like it’s Taco Tuesday with these tasty black bean, refried bean, and chickpea tacos!

 And because I know you’re going to ask, these snazzy little taco holders are optional yet AWESOME.